-- (a) Remuneration prohibited.
-It shall be unlawful for the owner of any lot to allow any interment to be made in any cemetery for remuneration. - (b) Restricted use.
-Lots shall not be used for any purpose other than a place for the remains of human bodies. - (c) Protection to flowers, trees, shrubs.
-No person, except the owner, shall cut, remove, injure or carry away any flowers, shrubs, trees, plants, vines or any growing thing in or from any cemetery without the approval of the director of the department of public works. - (d) Protection to markers, monuments, headstones.
-No person shall deface, injure, disturb, mark or write upon any marker, monument, headstone, fence or structure in any cemetery. - (e) Protection of vases, flower pots, ornaments.
-No person shall injure or destroy, take or carry away any vases, flower pots or other containers or ornaments that may have been placed in cemeteries, except such as were originally brought in by the party so removing them, provided this shall not apply to workers engaged therein. - (f) Places of entrance.
-No person shall enter nor shall any vehicle be propelled or driven into any cemetery except through the established gates and entrances thereof. - (g) Vehicle speed.
+(a) Remuneration prohibited.
+It shall be unlawful for the owner of any lot to allow any interment to be made in any cemetery for remuneration.

+(b) Restricted use.
+Lots shall not be used for any purpose other than a place for the remains of human bodies.

+(c) Protection to flowers, trees, shrubs.
+No person, except the owner, shall cut, remove, injure or carry away any flowers, shrubs, trees, plants, vines or any growing thing in or from any cemetery without the approval of the director of the department of public works.

+(d) Protection to markers, monuments, headstones.
+No person shall deface, injure, disturb, mark or write upon any marker, monument, headstone, fence or structure in any cemetery.

+(e) Protection of vases, flower pots, ornaments.
+No person shall injure or destroy, take or carry away any vases, flower pots or other containers or ornaments that may have been placed in cemeteries, except such as were originally brought in by the party so removing them, provided this shall not apply to workers engaged therein.

+(f) Places of entrance.
+No person shall enter nor shall any vehicle be propelled or driven into any cemetery except through the established gates and entrances thereof.

+(g) Vehicle speed.
 No vehicle shall be driven in any cemetery at any time at a speed greater than is reasonable and proper under all circumstances, and in no event in excess of 15 miles per hour.

-- (h) Noise or disorderly conduct.
-No person shall make any improper noise or disturbance or use any profane or indecent language or conduct themselves in a disorderly manner within the limits of any cemetery. - (i) Food and beverages prohibited.
-No person shall take any refreshments, food or intoxicating beverages of any kind within the boundary of any cemetery, except such food and temperate beverages as may be required by workers engaged therein. - (j) Firearms prohibited.
-No person shall take any firearms or explosives within the boundary of any cemetery except that military or other organizations may carry arms therein for the purpose of firing a salute over the grave at the burial of a member of their organization or upon observance of memorial services. - (k) Trespassing.
-Walking or driving through cemetery grounds to property or land outside of any cemetery for the purpose of saving time or distance is strictly prohibited. - (l) Rubbish.
-It shall be unlawful for any person to leave or scatter rubbish within the confines of any cemetery. - (m) Vehicle traffic.
-No vehicle of any description shall be driven or propelled in any cemetery except upon the portions of the roadways set aside for vehicular traffic.
-(Ord.
+(i) Food and beverages prohibited.
+No person shall take any refreshments, food or intoxicating beverages of any kind within the boundary of any cemetery, except such food and temperate beverages as may be required by workers engaged therein.

+(j) Firearms prohibited.
+No person shall take any firearms or explosives within the boundary of any cemetery except that military or other organizations may carry arms therein for the purpose of firing a salute over the grave at the burial of a member of their organization or upon observance of memorial services.

+(k) Trespassing.
+Walking or driving through cemetery grounds to property or land outside of any cemetery for the purpose of saving time or distance is strictly prohibited.

+(1) Rubbish.
+It shall be unlawful for any person to leave or scatter rubbish within the confines of any cemetery.

+(m) Vehicle traffic.
+No vehicle of any description shall be driven or propelled in any cemetery except upon the portions of the roadways set aside for vehicular traffic.(Ord.
 No. 100, § 7, 2-12-64)